iamanishsrivastava/H.E.A.L.T.H/README.md

 ## Usage

-1. Start the development server by running `npm start`.
+1. Start the development server by navigating to client directory `cd client` and running `npm run dev`.
-2. Access the website through your browser at `http://localhost:3000`.
+2. Access the website through your browser at `http://localhost:5173` or whichever port the website is hosted at locally.

 For more detailed usage instructions, refer to the [User Guide](user-guide.md).